 DOUBLE BLOCK: You must submit the Student Work Report and your employer must submit the Employer Evaluation for each individual semester of the double block.
 This will allow your department to review the forms and give you an "S" grade for each individual semester.

 PAST QUARTERS: If you are receiving this email for a past semester's co-op and you have already been given an "S" grade through your department, please reply to this email with "semester" and "co-op S grade" in the subject.
 Your status will be updated in the system and you will stop receiving these reminder emails.

 REJECTED WORK REPORTS: If necessary, you will be able to correct a rejected work report so that it can then be accepted by your department and you can be given and "S" grade."

-All co-op blocks carry zero credit hours (no tuition charged) and are assigned Incomplete grades if the report is not completed and graded by the end of the quarter.
+All co-op blocks carry zero credit hours (no tuition charged) and are assigned Incomplete grades if the report is not completed and graded by the end of the semester.
 These incomplete grades revert to permanent fails if you do not complete a satisfactory report.
 Don't let this happen to you!

 If you are on a double block co-op you must complete an evaluation for each block.
 You will not receive a grade if your evaluation is not completed.